zzthhj/SizeFixer/README.md

 We use **Aptabase** for privacy-focused analytics.
 We may record app launches, which features you use, how many items were imported, whether processing or export succeeded, paywall interactions, and purchase and restore outcomes.

-We do **not** send photos, image content, file names, text recognized in images, barcode or QR-code contents, names, email addresses, advertising identifiers, or free-form text.
+We do **not** send photos, image content, file names, text recognized in images, barcode or QR-code contents, names, email addresses, device advertising identifiers (such as IDFA), or free-form text.

 Aptabase may receive basic technical information supplied by its SDK, such as a temporary session ID, app and system version, device model, and language/region.
 Its service temporarily processes IP address and User-Agent to generate coarse location and a daily-changing pseudonymous identifier.
 Analytics is processed in Aptabase's European Union region and may be retained for up to five years.
 See the [Aptabase Privacy Policy](https://aptabase.com/legal/privacy).

+If you install the App after tapping an App Store ad, Apple's official attribution interface may return source details such as the ad campaign, keyword, and country or region.
+We record these anonymous numeric identifiers together with purchase events, solely to understand advertising performance; none of these statistics can be linked to you.

 ### 5. Advertising, Tracking, and Accounts